Design Custom Gear

 Best practices for avoiding zipper problems

-Zippers breaking or wearing down because of manufacturer defects are extremely rare– it’s almost always users being too rough or careless with them.
+Zippers breaking or wearing down because of manufacturer defects are extremely rare– users are always too rough or careless with them.
 Below are some best practices to keep in mind when using zippers.
 Follow these six rules to avoid stuck and broken zippers for the life of your garments.

 - Be gentle with the slider.
 Don’t force it if it’s not moving smoothly.
-You should always check to see if something is caught, even if you don’t see it right away.
+You should always check to see if something is caught, even if you don’t see it immediately.

 - Keep the zipper straight.
 Don’t overstuff bags or pockets like a maniac.
 And if it is full, hold the two sides close to each other while zipping.

 - Completely open the zipper when undressing.
 It can damage the zipper if you take off your clothes while half-zipped, as tempting as that can be.

 - Button first, then zip.
 When putting on pants, the zipper will work more smoothly if you fasten the top button first, like a normal person.

 - Close zippers before ironing.
 Also, make sure to put the pull tab correctly and avoid pressing the iron directly onto the zipper.

 - Close zippers before washing.
 Open zippers can be damaged if snagged inside the machine or on items like your favorite T-shirt.
 Yikes.

 A graduate of the Multimedia program at the University of the Arts in Philadelphia, Imri Merritt is an industry veteran with over 20 years of graphic design and color separations experience in the screen printing industry.